 Now that you’ve configured your WordPress plugins to send e-commerce data.
 Let’s see if they are being sent to the data layer.

 There are many ways to test.
-My first preference always is Google Tag Manager preview mode.
+My first preference is always Google Tag Manager preview mode.

 To use GTM preview mode, go to your Google Tag Manager account and select Preview.